 A thousand years ago in the western fjord of Iceland lived a youth named Audun.
 While Audun lived a simple life with his widowed mother, he yearned for adventure in faraway lands.
-The young man's chance came late one summer when a trader from Norway put ashore who decided to stay in Iceland over the winter rather than to risk the winter seas.
+The young man's chance came late one summer when a merchant from Norway decided to stay in Iceland over the winter rather than to risk the winter seas.
 So Audun worked for the captain of the ship all winter in exchange for passage aboard his ship back to Norway the following spring.

-When the ice started to crack and the days lengthened, the day of the voyage was at hand.
+When the ice started to crack and the days got longer, the day of the voyage was at hand.
 Audun gave all his savings to his mother.
 "This will take care of you until I return," he said.
 "And when will that be, my son?" said his mother, fearing the dangers of long sea voyages.
 "Three years from now," said Audun.
 He kissed her, they wept a little and said their goodbyes.

 So Audun sailed west with the captain of the ship to Greenland, where they traded for almost a year.
-At Greenland, Audun was amazed by the raw beauty of the huge white polar bear, and before they set sail for Norway, he gave all his savings and everything he owned but the clothes on his back to buy one of these majestic animals and take it with him.
+In Greenland, Audun was amazed by the raw beauty of the huge white polar bear, and before they set sail for Norway, he gave all his savings and everything he owned but the clothes on his back to buy one of these majestic animals and take it with him.
 "What a fine gift," he thought with excitement, "this treasure of a bear will be for the king of Denmark, King Sven."
 But the captain's ship was bound for Norway, and so Audun was obliged to stop there first.

 The place where they docked was not far from the castle of King Harald, the King of Norway.
 Word soon got out about Audun's amazing bear, and King Harald sent a messenger to Audun with an invitation for him to visit the castle.

 "I heard about this treasure of a bear you have," said King Harald to the young man.
 "Indeed, it's a treasure fit for a king!"